BaoPham92/js-intro/readme.md

 #### If a web application or website were a building:

 ##### HTML: Structure and Content
- HTML would be like the most stripped down version of that building, just the structure of the building and some content.
+ HTML would be like the most stripped down version of that building, just the structure of the building, the building materials, and some content (maybe unfurnished offices, an empty classroom, a set of not-yet-operational bowling-lanes, etc).

 ##### CSS: Styling
 CSS is responsible for the appearance of the building, adding granite floors, polished doors, wooden railings, etc. CSS styles the content of a website to look like more than just black text on a white background.